hellboywyh/pytorch-kaldi-CGS/README.md

 This repository contains the PyTorch-Kaldi toolkit (PyTorch-Kaldi-v1.0).
 To take a look into the previous version (PyTorch-Kaldi-v0.1), [click here](https://bitbucket.org/mravanelli/pytorch-kaldi-v0.0/src/master/).

-The toolkit is released under a **Creative Commons Attribution 4.0 International license**.
-You can copy, distribute, modify the code for research, commercial and non-commercial purposes.
 Cite the PyTorch-Kaldi paper if you publish results based on this code.

 [See a short introductory video on the PyTorch-Kaldi Toolkit](https://www.youtube.com/watch?v=VDQaf0SS4K0&t=2s)